hhvm/hack-codegen/docs/_docs/overview/partially-generated.md

    especially useful when the majority of implementations will not need any modifications, or when generating both a class and a unit test for that class at the same time
+ - manual sections can be used outside of classes

-Additionally, there are some cases where it's not possible to use techniques like this, such as when generating scripts:
+There are some cases where it's not possible to use techniques like superclasses and traits, such as when generating scripts:

 ``` php
 #!/usr/bin/env hhvm